 Nelson is probably more concerned about the pigeon population than anything else.

-However, one thing that this whole incident did remind me of was another obtuse reference to Nelson’s Column that I found in Portsmouth when we were there in April 2013.
+However, one thing that this statue bashing incident did remind me of was another obtuse reference to Nelson’s Column that I found in Portsmouth when we were there in April 2013.

 One of the places where we paused was Fort Nelson, and one of the things we saw while travelling is this column seemingly in the middle of nowhere.
 In fact it is surprisingly historical too.